mgastner/cartogram-cpp/README.md

 For Windows users, we recommend using our program through Windows Subsystem for Linux (WSL).

 ### Troubleshooting

-- If you are unable to copmile on the latest version of Ubuntu, please open an issue.
+- If you are unable to copmile on the latest version of Ubuntu/MacOS, please open an issue.
 In the meanwhile, follow the instructions for installation via Docker.
 - If compilation suddenly stopped working for you, you may remove the `build` directory with `rm -rf build` and run the installation commands again.
+- If switching between `Debug` and `Release` builds, you may need to remove the `build` directory with `rm -rf build` and run the installation commands again.
-- If running `cmake -B build` gives you an error, it is likely that a dependency was not installed correctly.
+- If running `.venv/bin/cmake -B build ...` gives you an error, it is likely that a dependency was not installed correctly.
 Rerun the appropriate commands above to install the required dependencies and try again.
+If it still fails, make sure you have the virtual environment activated by running `. .venv/bin/activate` in your terminal, and then try again.
 - If you get an error which mentions permission issues, try running the command that gave you the error with `sudo` prefixed, as done with `sudo make install -C build` above.
-- If `cmake` complains that it could not find a particular library, please try uninstalling it and installing it again.
-After reinstalling it, please also unlink it and link it with the `--force` flag.
-- If you get errors related to CGAL, it's likely you have another version of CGAL installed on your computer that is getting chosen instead of the one contained as a submodule within this repository.
-It's also possible that when cloning this repository, the `--recurse-submodule` flag was missing.
-Try running `git submodule init` and `git submodule update` in the root directory of the repository.
 - If VScode's `CMake: Install` does not work, make sure you own `/usr/local/bin` and the working directory.
 You may assign ownership to your account with `sudo chown -R $(whoami) .`, replacing `.` with the directory of choice.

 ### Benchmarking